data-forge/data-forge-js/README.md

 ### DataFrame

-The DataFrame constructor is passed a *config* object that specifies the initial contents of the DataFrame and any additional options required.
+The DataFrame constructor is passed a *config* object that specifies the initial contents of the DataFrame and additional options.

 Create a data frame from column names and rows: